mgoldsch/Predicting-NFL-Game-Point-Differentials/README.md

 # README

+CONSIDER WHAT YEAR CUTOFF TO DO, both to limit data and also because of the different eras.....

 ## TODO
 create script to scrub database so the data set can be updated or remade create rollmean for the current varaibles